LucaCappelletti94/hpo_downloader/README.rst

 HPO missing GeneID mappings
 ------------------------------------
-Around 54 to 55 GeneID to Uniprot IDs mapping are currently missing in Uniprot.
+Around 54 to 55 GeneID to Uniprot IDs mapping are currently missing in Uniprot, but this is mainly because these genes code for RNA and not proteins.
-I have already signaled this to the Uniprot team and will update the package accordingly, if anything is to be made about these.

 +----------+-----------------------------+--------------------------------+----------------------------+-------------------------------+
 | Month    |   HPO unique missed samples | HPO unique missed percentage   |   HPO total missed samples | HPO total missed percentage   |